EU Chief Pledges Green Recovery From Corona Crisis - UrduPoint

 The 61-year-old former German defence minister also warned Turkey against trying to bully Greece and Cyprus, as tensions grow over energy reserves in the eastern Mediterranean.

-- Hopes fade - And she had a stark warning for another troublesome neighbour, Britain, which she warned was threatening the peace in Northern Ireland by trying to override its Brexit withdrawal agreement.
+And she had a stark warning for another troublesome neighbour, Britain, which she warned was threatening the peace in Northern Ireland by trying to override the Brexit withdrawal agreement.

-The row over Prime Minister Boris Johnson's attempt to pass a law to override the divorce pact has also overshadowed talks to reach a trade deal before the end of the year, when it leaves the EU single market.
+The row over Prime Minister Boris Johnson's attempt to pass a law to override the divorce pact has also overshadowed talks to reach a trade deal before the end of the year, when the UK leaves the EU single market.

 "With every day that passes, chances for a timely agreement do start to fade," she said.

-The withdrawal agreement "guarantees our citizens rights, financial interests, the integrity of the single market and crucially, the Good Friday Agreement," she said.

-The European Union and Britain "jointly agreed it was the best and only way to ensure peace on the island of Ireland.
-And we will never backtrack on that," von der Leyen said.
+The existing withdrawal agreement is "the best and only way to ensure peace on the island of Ireland.
+And we will never backtrack on that," von der Leyen added.